hackclub/hackclub/workshops/lib/twilio-basic/signup.md

 > ![](img/phone_screenshot.png)

 Take that verification code (my code was `688 771`) and enter it on the website.
-You might also have a captcha to fill out as well.
+You might also have a CAPTCHA to fill out as well.

 ## Setting Up The Phone Number

-The twilio-basic script used in our workshops will buy the phone number for you and will configure the phone number it buys.
-Do **NOT** buy your own phone number or else the twilio-basic library will not work.
+The `twilio-basic` script used in our workshops will buy the phone number for you and will configure the phone number it buys.
+Do **NOT** buy your own phone number or else the `twilio-basic` library will not work.

-If you're dead set on choosing your own phone number and want to buy your own phone number you'll have to manually set the sms callback URL yourself.
+If you're dead set on choosing your own phone number and want to buy your own phone number you'll have to manually set the SMS callback URL yourself.

 ### Set Up The Callback URL